 - Then they get lined up in your baker and then pour the cream over the top to bake.
 Seriously that’s the whole recipe?
 Can it be any easier than that?

-How can you make the scalloped potatoes with a thicker extra creamy sauce?
+How can you make these easy potatoes with a thicker extra creamy sauce?

 Before adding the potatoes I have added an optional method for thickening the sauce with a little flour and butter.
 I do this if I am making the potatoes and not reheating them.
 It guarantees that the sauce will be thick, velvety and extra creamy.

-What is the difference between Au Gratin Potatoes and Scalloped Potatoes?
+What is the Difference Between Au Gratin Potatoes and These Thick & Creamy Potatoes?

 Yes!
 This creamy scalloped potato recipe can be made a day ahead or even just earlier in the day.
 Make them ahead, let them completely then place covered in the refrigerator.
 When you are ready to warm them, allow them to come to room temperature then reheat them, uncovered at 325° for 20-30 minutes.